 The Association has remained supportive of youth-related organizations to help ensure a strong future for agriculture.
-The Association provided significant monetary and in-kind support of 4-H, FFA and other youth and young farmer organizations in 2018.
-Additionally, the Association offers programs such as AgChoice Scholars and direct scholarships through The Pennsylvania State University to develop future agricultural leaders.
+The Association provided significant monetary and in-kind support of 4-H, FFA and other youth and young farmer organizations in 2019.
+Additionally, the Association offers programs such as AgChoice Scholars to develop future agricultural leaders.